 You never know who is going to give you the break you need.

 Know When to Act Small

-This step ties in with targeting the right audience and identifying your goals - you can save a lot of time spinning your wheels by keeping the small stuff small.
-While it's always useful to keep other people up to date with what's happening in your career, that guy from Rolling Stone doesn't really need to know every time your band is playing a half hour set at the local club, especially if the local press really hasn't given you much coverage yet.
-When you're getting started, the easiest place to start a buzz is your local area.
+This step ties in with targeting the right audience and identifying your goals—you can save a lot of time spinning your wheels by keeping the small stuff small.
+While it's always useful to keep other people up to date with what's happening in your career, that guy from Rolling Stone doesn't really need to know every time your band is playing a half-hour set at the local club, especially if the local press really hasn't given you much coverage yet.
+When you're getting started, the easiest place to start a buzz is in your local area.

 Build up the small stuff to get to the bigger stuff.

 Sometimes, a larger campaign really is in order.
 Go full speed ahead when you have something big brewing, like a new album, a tour, or an important piece of news, like an award or a new record deal.

 This kind of news warrants contacting both the media and people you want to work with, such as labels, agents, managers and so on.

 As mentioned, finding your niche is helpful in getting noticed.
 There is one caveat, however: Make sure you get noticed for the right reasons.
 You certainly will get some attention for bad, unprofessional behavior, but the problem is that your music won't be what everyone is talking about—and isn't that what you really want to be recognized for?
 Don't do yourself the disservice of self-promoting a bad reputation.
 Make sure you get noticed for your talent instead.
 Also, don't be fake.
 If you're not sure what your niche is yet, don't push it.

 Stay true to yourself and your music.